bigjohnson/CurrentCost/README.md

-# CurrentCost to linux host
+# CurrentCost to linux host with influxdb and grafana

 ## Serial data RJ45 pinout
 ```